 Alexsavich, Bruce & Ronald Ferguson v.
-Pratt & Whitney Aircraft 9330373, 9330374 Manzione, 10/4/00 age discrimination.
-They failed, however, to meet their ultimate burden of proving age discrimination because they did not prove that the respondent's legitimate, non-discriminatory reason of selection for the reduction in force (RIF) based on performance was pretextual.
+Pratt & Whitney Aircraft 9330373, 9330374 Manzione, 10/4/00 discrimination because they did not prove that the respondent's legitimate, nondiscriminatory reason of selection for the reduction in force (RIF) based on performance was pretextual.

 Final decision.
 Judgment for the respondent.
-Held: The complainants proved a prima facie case because they were members of a protected class under the ADEA (over age 40), qualified for the position, demoted under circumstances giving rise to an inference of
+Held: The complainants proved a prima facie case because they were members of a protected class under the ADEA (over age 40), qualified for the position, demoted under circumstances giving rise to an inference of age discrimination.
+They failed, however, to meet their ultimate burden of proving age